Jo Griffin, Professional Lead in Occupational Therapy, Mental Health and Learning Disabilities, Swansea Bay University

 Jo is undertaking a Professional Doctorate in Healthcare with Cardiff University.
 As part of this she is conducting a qualitative study of social care support workers experience of learning in the workplace, using an Interpretative Phenomenological Analysis methodology.

 Dr Catherine Purcell is a Reader in the School of Healthcare Sciences at Cardiff University.
 She is an Associate Theme Lead for the College of Biomedical Life Sciences (BLS) Population Health research theme and the lead for research and development in Occupational Therapy.
 Catherine is a Chartered psychologist and Associate Fellow of the British Psychological Society who is very passionate about supporting a Welsh occupational therapy research environment and supporting occupational therapists to undertake research and service development activities.
 She is predominantly a quantitative researcher, although typically uses mixed method approaches and gets very excited about co-production.
 Her personal research interests include children, young people and adults with developmental disorders (including Developmental Coordination Disorder, Developmental Language Disorder, Dyslexia, ADHD and ASD) and she has been conducting research in this field for over 10 years.
-Catherine collaborates both nationally and internationally and she sits on the UK DCD Committee as as co-Chairs the DCD International Society for Research and Advocacy.
+Catherine collaborates both nationally and internationally and she sits on the UK DCD Committee and is the Vice-Chair of the DCD International Society for Research and Advocacy.
 Catherine is also a member of the Neurodevelopmental Conditions (Welsh) Ministerial Clinical Advisory Group.